|Recruiters never ignore good talent and a well written CV is the first sign of that.

 What is age discrimination?

-Links to other useful career advice articles:
+Links to other useful resources and career advice articles:

 Learn how to write a professional covering letter for a job application.
 A cover letter is another opportunity for you to impress a recruiter by showing off your experience, creativity and communication skills.